unn00n/unn00n.github.io/all_collections/_posts/2024-08-01-forensics-tips.md

 # ppt is(zip)

-*or excel and microsoft offfice files.*
+*or excel and microsoft office files.*

 ## Macros